CrossRef/event-data-user-guide/event-data-manual.md

 ORCiD
  :  Open Researcher and Contributor ID.
 A system for assigning identifiers to authors.

+PII:
+ : Publisher Item Identifier, an identifier used internally by some Publishers.

 RA
  :  DOI Registration Agency.
 For example Crossref or DataCite.

 SLA
  :  Service Level Agreement.
 An agreement that CED will provide predictable service via its API.

+SICI
+ :  Serial Item and Contribution Identifier, an identifier used internally by some Publishers.

 TLA
  :  Three letter abbreviation.